 Source: Anything but Speechless: 100 Things People Are Really Saying About Windows Vista

-Some people claim that Gates is always the smartest person in the room, but that is a reflection of the human tendency to flatter rich people by sycophantically magnifying their assets and minimizing their flaws.
-Gates wasn't even close to being the smartest or most creative person at Microsoft.
+Some people claim that Hates is always the smartest person in the room, but that is a reflection of the human tendency to flatter rich people by sycophantically magnifying their assets and minimizing their flaws.
+Hates wasn't even close to being the smartest or most creative person at Microsoft.
 Had it been led as an intellectual meritocracy, it could have produced much better software, and when my Mom purchased a computer to communicate with her grandchildren via e-mail, she could have spent more time doing that than trying to solve the endless stumbling blocks that Microsoft gives to its customers.

-Gates deserves his billions as much as President Obama deserves his Peace Prize (Obama's lack of dovishness prompted many of his former supporters to brand him as Bush III), or as much as Teresa Heinz deserves her fortune.
+Hates deserves his billions as much as President Obama deserves his Peace Prize (Obama's lack of dovishness prompted many of his former supporters to brand him as Bush III), or as much as Teresa Heinz deserves her fortune.
 What did she do to deserve it?
 Be lucky enough to be attractive enough to marry Henry John Heinz III, an heir to the Heinz family fortune.

 Teresa's husband “earned” his fortune by sliding down the right birth canal, but despite his privileged Ivy League education, he didn't have enough common sense or concern for others to keep his Piper Aerostar from colliding with a helicopter over an elementary school, killing two first-grade girls, critically burning a boy, injuring “the school custodian and an unknown number of other bystanders.”
 Heinz was a licensed pilot in a small twin-engine plane, so he should have insisted that the pilot follow standard protocol.
-As The New York Times noted, when planes report problems with their landing gear, “a more common procedure [. . . is] to fly low over the airport so that observers on the ground can look at its undercarriage.”
+As The New York Times noted, when planes report problems with their landing gear, “a more common procedure [ … is] to fly low over the airport so that observers on the ground can look at its undercarriage.”
 They added that “even with the landing gear up, it is possible to land a small plane on its belly without severe risk to occupants.”
 Of course, when you're rich and famous, you can bend the rules, but not the laws of physics.

 I've seen rich people in the hospital acting as if their wealth gave them the right to special treatment.
 In their minds, it was perfectly acceptable to insist that others who weren't rich and well-connected should wait so they could be treated like royalty.
 Believe it or not, but the hospital brass actively participated in the care of VIPs.
 Even in the frigging middle of the night on a weekend, if a VIP was coming in by car or ambulance, a big shot hospital administrator would call me and usually show up before the VIP hit the ER door.
 The message was clear: This person deserves special treatment.
 The crying kids?
 The people with kidney stones?
 The patients with heart attacks, strokes, seizures, and diabetic coma?
 They can wait.